Audience: Users with the

 For more details about using audit logs, see the Audit Logs User Guide.

 Immuta's logging system is designed to easily connect with enterprise log collection and aggregation systems.
 Please see the Log Aggregation guide for full details.

 Audit UI Functionality

 Immuta provides access to all of the audit logs via the Audit page.
-Users can filter the log entries a variety of ways, including by project purpose, blobId, the entry timestamp, data source, project, record type, and user.
+Users can filter the log entries a variety of ways, including by project purpose, blobId, remote query id, the entry timestamp, data source, project, record type, and user.
 Logs can also be sorted by ascending (oldest entries first) or descending (latest entries first) order.
 By default, 50 log entries are displayed to a page, but that can be changed to 100 or 200.

 Only users with the